CUSP-NYU/RCF/README.md

   ```
   password: <YOUR_CUSP_ID_PASSWORD>
   ```
 3. Next, SSH into the notebook servers.
+You can access one of three available Ubuntu notebook servers by using SSH.
+The three servers are named:
+- `notebook`
+- `notebook2`
+- `notebook3`
-Please note that 'notebook , notebook2, notebook3 ' are the names of the large Ubuntu servers mentioned above.
-This brings you to your personal home directory, from there you can navigate to you shared team project workspace or work on you home folder
+Each server provides access to your personal home directory.
+From there, you can navigate to either a collaborative team workspace or continue working in your personal folder.

+Use **one of the following commands** to connect:

   ```
-  ssh notebook
+ssh notebook   # Connect to the first server
-or
- ssh notebook2 (if you desire to work on the second node)
+ssh notebook2  # Connect to the second server
-or
- ssh notebook3 (if you desire to work on the third node)
+ssh notebook3  # Connect to the third server
   ```